 Benefits of Asset Securitization

-Borrowers benefit from the increasing availability of credit on terms that lenders may not have provided had they kept the loans on their balance sheets.
+Borrowers benefit from the increasing credit availability on terms that lenders may not have provided had they kept the loans on their balance sheets.

-Here are some articles that will help you to get more detail about the asset securitization so just go through the link.
+Here are some articles that will help you to get more details about asset securitization.